With Treatment

 Services provided:

-Nicasa Bridgehouse is an in-patient heroin rehab center in Waukegan, Illinois, 60085 zip code.
+Nicasa Bridgehouse is a residential heroin rehab center in Waukegan, IL, 60085 zip code.

 Address: 3016 Grand Avenue, Waukegan, IL 60085 in Lake County